-The "George Enescu" National Museum was founded in 1956, is housed in one of the most beautiful buildings in Bucharest, the Cantacuzino Palace.
-Easy to recognize thanks to the sumptuous entrance with a huge cover in Art Nouveau style, the building is a real architectural jewel built-in 1903 by Gheorghe Grigore Cantacuzino, called “Nababul” (the Romanian word for the nabob/nawob).
+The "George Enescu" National Museum was founded in 1956 and is housed in one of the most beautiful buildings in Bucharest, the Cantacuzino Palace.
+Easy to be recognized, thanks to the sumptuous entrance with a huge cover designed in a splendid Art Nouveau style, the building is a real architectural jewel built-in 1903 by Gheorghe Grigore Cantacuzino, called “Nababul” (the Romanian word for the nabob/nawob).
 Grigore Cantacuzino, was a politician and, for a very short period of time, he was also the prime minister.
 He was famous for his avarice.
 But, when the time for building his palace came, Cantacuzino did not compromise on quality and hired a very famous architect of that time, Ion Berindey.
 For the beginning, this house became emblematic, being recognised for the balls that took place here.

 Following the death of the great composer, the building is transformed into a museum dedicated to the life and works of George Enescu, the famous Romanian composer.
 Among others, you can admire his first violin, the scores that made him famous all over the world, even his hands cast in plaster or his death mask.

 Adults: 6 lei - 1,25 euro